 - Ebook Bestseller Bootcamp by The She Approach

 - Create a Kapow Course – Liz Benny.
 If you’re serious about course creation, this is the course you need!

-These style of businesses have really been gained momentum recently.
+These styles of businesses have really gained momentum recently.
 The way they work is that you choose a niche and then list businesses that are in that niche on your website.
 You make money by charging them a monthly fee or an affiliate commission to have them there but you can also bring in revenue with sponsored posts on the blog, your socials or in your email marketing.

 As your audience grows and engages with you, the more value you’ll be able to give your vendors and the more you’ll be able to charge them.
-As a consumer, I love directories because I can see everything in the one spot and discover new brands that I may not have heard about otherwise.
+As a consumer, I love directories because I can see everything in one spot and discover new brands that I may not have heard about otherwise.